Everyday Uses of Lanthanides: The Rare Earth Elements

 - Glass and porcelain tints: Erbium is the primary component in pink pigments for glassmaking and porcelain tints.

-- Television phosphors: When you expose terbium to electrons, it glows a brilliant green and is often used as a phosphor in televisions.
+- Television phosphors: When exposed to electrons, terbium glows a brilliant green and is often used as a phosphor in televisions.

 The rest of the elements in this group have little to no practical application.
 They’re reactive and expensive to mine.
 You may find them in televisions as phosphors or in nuclear reactors.
-They’re certainly not the kind of raw material you’ll see in your local grocery or department store.
+They’re certainly different from the kind of raw material you’ll see in your local grocery or department store.

-This article originally published 04/06/2018.
-We updated it on 08/05/2020 to expand the section of Real Life Applications with more in-depth uses of lanthanides.
+Editor’s note: This article originally published 04/06/2018.
+We updated it on 08/05/2020 to expand the section of Real Life Applications and again on 11/19/2024 to include information about the sustainability of rare earth element extraction.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.